-After the successful defense of the Dissertation, the Student will make corrections as required by the Committee.
-If the Student has not done so already, he or she needs to carefully review the Dissertation guide for compliance with the DCEFS form and style.
+After the successful defense of the dissertation, the student will make corrections as required by the committee.
 All Students are required to obtain an editor to have their Dissertation carefully reviewed to ensure excellence in style, format, grammar, spelling, syntax, and APA (most recent edition) standards.
-The Student will be required to make all the necessary changes and resubmit the corrected Dissertation for review.
-The Student is responsible for the costs associated with obtaining the editor.
+The student will be required to make all the necessary changes and resubmit the corrected dissertation for review.
+The student is responsible for the costs associated with obtaining the editor.
 Contact information for approved editors can be found in the C.E.S.
 Center.